 This was a secondary analysis examining whether baseline social participation moderated changes in perceived stress and well-being among participants randomized to either a 3-session or 8-session web-based mindfulness.
-Baseline social participation did not
+Baseline social participation did not moderate 8-week changes in stress or well-being by randomization group.
+High attrition and lack of diversity limit the generalizability of the results.
+More research is needed to better understand the potential role of social participation as a moderator of outcome in psychotherapy.

-MENTAL HEALTH LITERACY AND ATTITUDES IN ADULTS WITH LIVED EXPERIENCE OF HOMELESSNESS
+POSTER 46MENTAL HEALTH LITERACY AND ATTITUDES IN ADULTS WITH LIVED EXPERIENCE OF HOMELESSNESS